Cpt-Dingus/blog-page/docs/Radio/AD936x starter guide.md

 - €135 [Official site](https://opensourcesdrlab.com/products/libresdr-zynqsdr-ad9363-zynq7020)

-Functionally identical to the HamGeek Zynq7020, just performs better due to a better PCB design as well as the slightly more sensitive AD9361 tuner.
-An AD9363 version is also available but there's really no good reason to get it.
+Functionally identical to the HamGeek Zynq7020, but performs better since it uses higher quality components as well as the slightly more sensitive AD9361 tuner.
+An AD9363 version is also available, but there's really no good reason to get it.

-### Libre B210
+### Libre B210 mini

 - €207 [Official site](https://opensourcesdrlab.com/products/libresdr-b210-mini-ad9361)
 - €260 [AliExpress](https://www.aliexpress.com/item/1005009175889484.html)

-This SDR variant comes with improved connectivity - 5 gbit/s USB 3.
+This SDR variant comes with improved connectivity - USB 3.0 as well as 5 gigabit LAN.
 This allows it to reliably pull the full 61.44 Msps even without overclocks.
+It is theorized that a firmware tweak can be made to allow 122.88 Msps much like on the BladeRF SDRs, but this hasn't been attempted yet.

-### Libre B220
+### Libre B220 mini

 - €233 [Official site](https://opensourcesdrlab.com/products/libresdr-b220-mini-ad9361)
 - €270 [AliExpress](https://www.aliexpress.com/item/1005007542400624.html?)

 Effectively the same as the B210.
-It is theorized that a firmware tweak can be made to allow 122.88 Msps much like on the BladeRF SDRs, but this hasn't been attempted yet.
+Only real benefit is a more powerful FPGA for development, but you most likely won't need it.

 # Accessing the SDRs

+> This doesn't apply to B2x0 SDRs!

-Since these SDRs are essentially small computers, they have a fully fledged Linux shell inside that you can SSH into.
+Since the Zynq70x0-based SDRs are essentially small computers, they have a fully fledged Linux shell inside that you can SSH into.
+This is usable, for example, to set the Ethernet IP using `ifconfig` commands.

-> The user account is `root` and the password is `analog`.
+> The user account is `root` and the password is `analog` in all major firmware.

 To access this shell you can use:

-## Standard Ethernet (Zynq70x0)
+## Standard Ethernet

 If plugged into a DHCP-capable device, the SDR assigns itself an IP that you can use as `ssh root@<ip>` like any other computer.